sky-uk/kfp-operator/compilers/tfx/README.md

 ## Usage

+The TFX compiler ships one build per Python version, from 3.9 through 3.12.

 This module is meant to be used inside Argo workflows as part of the Kubeflow Pipelines Operator.

 It requires a valid configuration file similar to [pipeline_conf.yaml](acceptance/pipeline_conf.yaml).